 Do not fast if you are pregnant, under 18 years old (i.e. still growing), an alcoholic, or have a serious health problem or injury.
 Do consult your doctor.
 Fasting is not suitable for everyone.
 Don’t overtax yourself, and don’t gamble with your health.
+Do you struggle with your relationship with food, as many people do, and deny yourself?
+Are you vulnerable to an eating disorder?
+If so then please do not fast but work to make your relationship to food and yourself positive, eating the foods you can and seeking medical and other support. you can do it!
 It is also advised not to fast if you are a type 1 diabetic.
 This is not strictly true, though it certainly is for many, and fasting is a serious undertaking for a type 1 diabetic.
 If you are on a strict regime of insulin such as taking biphasic insulin twice a day and not food matching it is not suitable for you.
 Also if you are prone to hypoglycemia and especially if you are insensitive to the symptoms, then I would strongly advice not to fast what so ever, but to eat healthily and not to overtax your system, with the support of your diabetes team and doctor.
 Otherwise I would say to be cautious, don’t be overly ambitious, and to consult your diabetes team.
 If you are on a basal bolus regime, such as I am, you can be responsive to your insulin needs, taking care to adjust your basal insulin as your needs will drop.
 The great thing about juice fasting drinking low-carb green juices is that they hardly affect blood sugar levels.
 Fruit juices (other than lemon or lime), also sweet root vegetables such as carrot and beetroot will affect blood sugar and you will need to match with your bolus insulin.
 So I say, proceed with caution, making sure you understand your diabetes and your relationship with insulin, and consult your diabetes team if you need to.
 Giving your body a rest from carbohydrates is a really good thing, as is giving it such a boost, as a type 1 diabetic who is able to partake, juice fasting is a really positive thing to do.
 My main advice would be to anticipate a reduced need for background insulin, and to test regularly.

 Also I have known people who found fasting difficult because of an extreme ‘healing crisis’, this can happen if you have candida and I would advise to proceed with caution, making sure you are doing it at the right time in your life when you have the pressure-free space.
 And also it is an option to do a less extreme fast, to just eat vegetables and protien and to have a reduced eating window and practice intermittent fasting.